Official State Seal of Minnesota

-The Indian on horseback represents the Indian heritage of Minnesota.
+The native American on horseback represents the native American heritage of Minnesota.

-The tools: the Indian’s horse and spear, the pioneer’s axe, rifle, and plow represent tools that were used for hunting and labor.
+The tools: the native American's horse and spear, and the pioneer’s axe, rifle, and plow represent tools that were used for hunting and labor.

 The stump is a symbol of the importance of the lumber industry in Minnesota.

 The Mississippi River and St. Anthony Falls note the importance of these resources in transportation and industry.

 The cultivated ground and the plow symbolize the importance of agriculture in Minnesota.

 Trees: beyond the falls, three pine trees represent the state tree and the three great pine regions of Minnesota–St. Croix, Mississippi, and Lake Superior.